 Agnes Binagwaho, MD, M(Ped), PhD

-Professor Agnes Binagwaho is a Rwandan pediatrician who completed her MD in General Medicine at the Universite Libre de Bruxelles and her MA in Pediatrics MA at the Universite de Bretagne Occidentale.
-She returned to Rwanda in 1996.
-She was awarded an Honorary Doctor of Science from Dartmouth College and earned a Doctorate of Philosophy from the University of Rwanda College of Business and Economics, with her PhD Dissertation titled “Children’s Right to Health in the Context of the HIV Epidemic”.
+Professor Binagwaho specializes in emergency pediatrics, neonatology, and the treatment of HIV/AIDS.
+She completed her MD at the Université Libre de Bruxelles and her MA in Pediatrics at the Université de Bretagne Occidentale.
+She was also awarded an Honorary Doctor of Science from Dartmouth College and earned a Doctor of Philosophy from the University of Rwanda College of Medicine.

 She currently serves as a member of several advisory boards and groups among them the Africa CDC Strategic Advisory Group of Experts and the Wellcome Global Monitor.
 She also serves as a member of various boards of directors including the Rockefeller Foundation Board of Trustees and the Consortium of University for Global Health.
 She currently also serves on the African Union Commission on COVID-19 Response under the leadership of HE President Ramaphosa of South Africa.
 She is a member of a number of international scientific committees, working groups and task forces in global health for different institutions such as the Think 20 (T20) and the United Nations as well as for independent organizations such as the Africa Europe Foundation.
 Prof. Binagwaho also sits on the editorial board of several scientific journals such as the British Medical Journal (BMJ).